pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 ### Set kube-prometheus and AlertManager

 Nodes-Info and Pods-Info monitoring dashboards are built into TidbMonitor Grafana by default to view the corresponding monitoring metrics of Kubernetes.

+To view these monitoring metrics in TidbMonitor Grafana, take the following steps:

+1. Deploy Kubernetes cluster monitoring manually.

+   There are multiple ways to deploy Kubernetes cluster monitoring.
+If you are using kube-prometheus for deployment, see the [kube-prometheus documentation](https://github.com/coreos/kube-prometheus).

-To use TidbMonitor Grafana to view these monitoring metrics, see the [kube-prometheus documentation](https://github.com/coreos/kube-prometheus) to manually deploy Kubernetes cluster monitoring, and then set the `TidbMonitor.spec.kubePrometheusURL` to obtain Kubernetes monitoring data.
+2. Set the `TidbMonitor.spec.kubePrometheusURL` to obtain Kubernetes monitoring data.

 Similarly, you can configure TidbMonitor to push the monitoring alert to [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).